IEntin/ClientServer/README.md

 The number and identity of fifo and tcp clients are not known in advance.\
 Tcp clients are using the standard ephemeral port mechanism.\
-For the fifo clients an analogous acceptor method was designed.\
+For the fifo clients an analogous acceptor method is used.\
-The fifo acceptor is a special pipe waiting for a request of a new session\
+The fifo acceptor is a special pipe waiting for a request for a new session\
 from the starting client on a blocking fd read open(...) call.
-The acceptor loop\
+The client\
-is unblocked when the the client opens the writing end of the acceptor pipe.\
+generates UUID and sends this name to the acceptor.
+The server then creates\
-Acceptor creates then a new pipe, a new session object, and sends to the the client\
+a new pipe with this name in the appropriate directory and sends back to the\
+client info containing the state of the server necessary for running.\
+System wide unique pipe name plays the same role as a unique combination of\
-the unique index which is analogous to the  ephemeral port in the tcp case.\
+tcp address and ephemeral port in the tcp case.
 The client starts running.

 .........